- 300g chicken breast, sliced thinly

-- Sprinkle chicken breast with baking soda (bicarb) and toss so that it is evenly coated.
-Set aside for 20 minutes while you prepare your vegetables.
-This will produce, soft tender chicken that will rival your favourite local takeaway (this method works with beef also).
+- Sprinkle the chicken breast with baking soda (bicarb) and toss so that it is evenly coated.
+Set aside for 20 minutes while you prepare the vegetables.
+This will produce soft, tender chicken that will rival your favourite local takeaway (this method works with beef also).
 This step is optional (see note 1).

-- Rinse the chicken with tap water and dab with paper towel to remove excess water.
+- Rinse the chicken with tap water and dab with a paper towel to remove excess water.

 - Prepare the noodles as per the packet instructions.
 Rinse in cold water to stop them cooking and set aside.

 - Prepare the sauce by mixing the corn flour and water together first.
-Then add the all purpose soy sauce or tamari, shoaxing wine, sesame oil and sugar.
+Then add the all purpose soy sauce or tamari, dark soy, shaoxing wine, sesame oil and sugar.

 - Drizzle 1 tbsp of the sauce on the chicken and add the minced garlic.
 Toss so the chicken is evenly coated.

-- Heat a large frying pan on high heat, add the olive oil and chicken.
+- Heat a large skillet on high heat, add the olive oil and the chicken.
 Cook for 1 minute until the chicken is just sealed (it will still be raw in the centre).

 - Add the noodles and sauce.
-Cook 1 minute.
+Cook for 1 minute.